hapax/hapax.github.io/assets/chuzenji.md

 the town was swaddled in a blanket of fog and almost invisible; I was in it, but it was nowhere to be seen.
-Chuzenji was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk, if the brochures were to be believed.
+Chuzenji was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and rambling boardwalks.
 But the mass of cloud had settled onto the adjoining plateaus, and I would see very little from the boardwalk.
 I decided to explore the town instead.